grpc/proposal/A91-outlier-detection-metrics.md

 we decided to include any metric that was appropriate to gRPC outlier detection.

 One change from envoy metrics was instead of reporting all detected ejections (enforced or unenforced) for each algorithm type as its own metric, we opted to simply report enforced and unenforced ejections separately.
 This reduces cost of any detected outlier by 1 metric in the enforced case, and the unenforced count is more likely the direct information a user of the "detected" metric in Envoy is seeking.

+Additionally, we combined the ejections_enforced and ejections_unenforced into one metric with a label to provide the ejection/unejection reason.

 ## Implementation